petyapetr/slaaava.com/src/content/blog/divider.md

 ## Complex (Selector) Made (Markup) Easy

-Let's make our divider class context aware then.
+Let's make our divider class context-aware then.

 First, we need to avoid setting margins in the default class rule since we can't remove them later.